 All applicants must use the MCACA online application process.
 The online application can be found at egrant.net.
 Instructions for the eGrant system can be found here and the technical requirements for the eGrant system can be found here.

-Serving on a Panel
+Interested in Serving on a Minigrant Review Panel?

 Questions?
 Contact The Arts Alliance at 734.213.2733 or email@example.com.